nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/deleting-documents.md

 #### Trash / Untrash / Purge Document

-When you trash (untrash) documents, the TrashService renames the document (to avoid further collision), changes the `isTrashed` property and then fires the `documentTrashed` (`documentUntrashed`) event.
+When you trash or untrash a document, the TrashService renames it (to avoid any further collision), changes the `isTrashed` property and then fires the `documentTrashed` or `documentUntrashed` event.
-Once your document is in trashed state, you can untrash it or purge it (remove it).
+Once your document is in trashed state, you can untrash it or purge it (remove it permanently).

 In order to perform these actions, trash management is exposed as Java API, Automation and REST API.